sophiecpapp/SLAVIC_4530_Final_Project/README.md

 - "Distinct authors per issue" contains the amount of distinct authors that appeared in each issue.
 - "Subcategories" contains the amount of articles in a subcategory in each issue.
 - "Author name appearances" contains the amount of times each author appeared in any issue.
+- All files whose names start with "Fig" are graphs I made.